SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 However, you can also define :newTerm:`computed variables`, and define observers for stored variables, in either a global or local scope.

-..
-FIXME: observed variables in a closure trigger an assertion:
-   <rdar://problem/16955318> Observed variable in a closure triggers an assertion
-   Nonetheless, I'm claiming they work everywhere, on the assumption that this will be fixed.
-   It would be odd to say "…except for observed variables in a closure" here.

 .. note::

    Global constants and variables are always computed lazily,